 Attendance will be closely monitored by the University.
-It is compulsory to submit a signed (by Facilitator) attendance record after your EL placement (available on MyPlace).
+It is compulsory to submit an attendance record, signed by the EL facilitator, after your EL (available on MyPlace).
 MyPlace submission will open for seven days after your placement to upload completed attendance forms.
-Non- attendance without a valid reason (e.g. illness, adverse weather) or failure to submit reflective entries in your portfolio will result in failure of the module.
-Please discuss any issues with the Experiential Learning Coordinators Paul Kearns and Morven McDonald or the MPharm Director and Head of Teaching Professor Boyter.
+Non- attendance without a valid reason (e.g. illness, adverse weather)

+or failure to submit reflective entries in your portfolio will result in failure of the module.
+Please discuss any issues with the Experiential Learning Coordinators Paul Kearns and Morven McDonald or the MPharm Director and Director of Teaching Professor Boyter.